cboettig/duckdbfs/README.md

 ## Advanced notes

-This is very similar to the behaviour of `arrow::open_dataset()`, with a few exceptions:
+This is very similar to the behavior of `arrow::open_dataset()`, with a few exceptions:

 - at this time, `arrow` does not support access over HTTP – remote sources must be in an S3 or GC-based object store.
-- With local file system or S3 paths, `duckdb` can support “globbing” and recursive globbing, e.g. `open_dataset(data/**/*.parquet)`.
-In contrast, http(s) URLs will always require the full vector since an `ls()` method is not possible.
-However, note that even with URLs, `duckdb` can automatically populate columns given only by hive structure.
-Also note that passing a vector of paths can be significantly faster than globbing with S3 sources where the `ls()` operation is relatively expensive.
+- With local file system or S3 paths, `duckdb` can support “globbing” at any point in the path, e.g. `open_dataset(data/*/subdir)`.
+(Like arrow, `duckdbfs::open_dataset` will assume recursive path discovery unless `recursive=FALSE` on both S3 or local filesystems).
+Note that http(s) URLs will always require the full vector since a `ls()` method is not possible.
+Even with URLs or vector-based paths, `duckdb` can automatically populate column names given only by hive structure when `hive_style=TRUE` (default).
+Note that passing a vector of paths can be significantly faster than globbing with S3 sources where the `ls()` operation is relatively expensive when there are many partitions.
-- ***NOTE***: at this time, the duckdb httpfs file system extension in R does not support Windows.

 ## Performance notes

+- In some settings, `duckdbfs::open_dataset` can give substantially better performance (orders of magnitude) than `arrow::open_dataset()`, while in other settings it may be comparable or even slower.
+Package versions, system libraries, network architecture, remote storage performance, network traffic, and other factors can all influence performance, making precise benchmark comparisons in real-world contexts difficult.
-On slow network connections or when accessing a remote table repeatedly, it may improve performance to create a local copy of the table rather than perform all operations over the network.
+- On slow network connections or when accessing a remote table repeatedly, it may improve performance to create a local copy of the table rather than perform all operations over the network.
 The simplest way to do this is by setting the `mode = "TABLE"` instead of “VIEW” on open dataset.
 It is probably desirable to pass a duckdb connection backed by persistent disk location in this case instead of the default `cached_connection()` unless available RAM is not limiting.
+- `unify_schema` is very computationally expensive.
+Ensuring all files/partitions match schema in advance or processing different files separately can greatly improve performance.